lararosekelley/dotfiles/content/.config/herdr/local-plugins/default-session/README.md

 matters now that `agents` holds a claude: a resumed agent vetoes its own tab, but the rest of the space still gets rebuilt.
 Vetoing space-wide would leave every other tab a bare shell for the rest of the session.
-Tabs that aren't in `layout.json` are left where they are, and a space with nothing in it at all — a fresh session's first one — gets the whole layout instead.
+Tabs that aren't in `layout.json` are left where they are, and a space with nothing in it at all gets the whole layout instead.

 Set `rehydrate_on_startup` false in `layout.json` to go back to only building fresh sessions. `prefix+ctrl+d` runs the same pass by hand at any time.